andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 full of men.
 I've never been sexually assaulted.

 I've never experienced the innumerable unfortunate and inexcusable incidents directed at women in our society.
-I have no idea about each of the stories.
-But I have to assume that each of them has endured unwanted abuses however large or small that weighs on their decision to perform this piece.
+I don't know the stories of all the women in the company, but I have to assume that each of them has endured unwanted abuses however large or small that weighed on their decision to perform this piece.

-A few times during rehearsal breaks the topic of nudity would get brought up.
+A few times during breaks the topic of nudity would get brought up.
-Each woman had a different perspective, a different story, a different mindset, a different journey.
+Each woman had a different perspective, a different mindset, a different journey.
 And each time this topic was broached, I realized it was time for me to shut the fuck up and listen and learn.
-Despite the fact that each woman had their own story of acceptance and comfort level with the nudity, almost every conversation ended up with the necessity to separate nudity from sexualization.
-Nearly every woman remarked that they were much more comfortable accepting the nudity when it was a de-sexualized environment where everybody realizes that we're just expressing ourselves with our *bodies*.

-Bodies that shit and piss and sweat and fart and wrinkle and bleed and stink and creak and groan and grow hair in the worst places and lose hair in the best.
+I'm not brave for walking naked in a room full of people.
+Alexandra and Renay and Cate and Allie and McKelynn and Carrie and Alyce and Dana and Linda are.
+And I respect and admire them for it.

 Circling back to
 <a href="/entroper/2023_06-this_land/01-you_should_do_this.html?id=red-sparrow" target="_blank" rel="noopener noreferrer">Red Sparrow</a>,